sundarram1608/nlp_projects/README.md

      -- *Statement 1*: He put a turkey into the fridge.
      -- *Statement 2*: He put an elephant into the fridge. <br>

-  This subtask was approached as a Text Matching problem where the input is the two statements and the output is a label indicating which is the nonsensical one. <br>
+This subtask was approached as a Text Matching problem where the input is the two statements and the output is a label indicating which is the nonsensical one.
 Pre-trained Language Model [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta), a model that uses **BERT**'s architecture was fine-tuned with [Transformers](https://huggingface.co/docs/transformers/index) library of Huggingface.